 Our human rights-based Community Empowerment Program (CEP) allows community members to draw their own conclusions about FGC and lead their own movements for change.

-In the CEP class sessions on human rights, participants learn about their right to health and the right to be free from all forms of violence.
+In the CEP class sessions on human rights, participants learn about their right to health and their right to be free from all forms of violence.
 They also discuss the responsibilities they share to protect these rights in their community.

 In sessions on health, they learn about the potential, immediate, and long-term harmful consequences of the practice and discuss ways to prevent these health problems in the future.